-Communication is key, if you will be late turning in an assignment, let your instructor or TA know ASAP.
-Given that this is an online class, students are responsible for making sure that they have a functioning internet connection and computer access.
-Assignments must be submitted on time to receive full credit.
+Given that this is an online class, students are responsible for ensuring they have a functioning internet connection and computer access.
+An assignment is considered late if it is not submitted electronically by the due date and time.
 Late submissions will be accepted with a 10% penalty within 24 hours of the original due date.
-Written assignments submitted more than 24 hours after the due date will not be accepted, unless the student has a verifiable excuse that has been discussed with the instructor beforehand.
+Written assignments submitted more than 24 hours after the due date will not be accepted unless the student has a verifiable excuse that has been discussed with the instructor beforehand.

 Assignments missed due to a documented illness or emergency may be rescheduled.
-However, the Instructor should be notified 48 hours prior, or as soon as possible thereafter (within a reasonable period).
-It is the student's responsibility to contact the instructor, provide documentation, and arrange the make-up.
+However, the Instructor should be notified 48 hours prior or as soon as possible thereafter (within a reasonable period).
+The student is responsible for contacting the instructor, providing documentation, and arranging the make-up.

 Documentation must be provided to both the Instructor and the Dean of Student Office at https://care.dso.ufl.edu/instructor-notifications/ for verification.
-Technology issues while turning in assignments or completing quizzes are handled differently and are addressed below in the section "Getting help: technological difficulties."
+Technology issues while turning in assignments or completing quizzes are handled differently and addressed in the "Getting help: technological difficulties" section below.